CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 Frequently Asked/Anticipated Questions
 --------------------------------------
 **What, yet another MVPA toolbox?
 How is this toolbox different from others?**
-    Indeed, another MVPA toolbox, but with some features that may be attractive:
+    Indeed, another MVPA toolbox, it has features that may be attractive:

-    + Simple, light-weight matlab code with extensive documentation.
+    + *Simple*, *light-weight*, and *modular* Matlab_ functions .
-    + Straight-forward implementations of various measures (correlations, representational similarity, classification accuracies) supporting both ROI and searchlight analyses.
+    + Provides implementations of *all common MVPA analyses* for fMRI (correlations, representational similarity, classifiers, crossvalidation, searchlight analysis).
-    + Support for several popular fMRI data formats: AFNI, BrainVoyager, ANALYZE and NIFTI.
+    + Support for most *fMRI data formats*: AFNI, BrainVoyager, ANALYZE and NIFTI.
-    + Various runnable examples and exerices, describing both on how to perform certain types of analyses (i.e., a user perspective), and on how typical MVP analyses can be implemented (a contributer persective).
+    + Various runnable *example scripts* and *exerices*, describing both on how to perform certain types of analyses (i.e., from a user perspective), and on how typical MVP analyses can be implemented (from a programmer persective).

     For comparison, here is a list of other MVPA toolboxes: